EventCode-4688/Practical-Splunk-Enterprise-Adm/Lab_Setup/README.md

 Now you can call the splunk binary by simply typing `splunk` in the console.
 Initiate the Splunk UF and point it to the splunk-ms instance as its deployment server and indexer:

 1. `splunk start --accept-license`
-    # Create admin user and password
+    #Create admin user and password
 1. `splunk set deploy-poll <splunk-ms IP>:8089`
 1. `splunk add forward-server <splunk-ms IP>:9997`
 1. `splunk restart`

+Once the UF restarts you should be able to see the forwarder on the splunk-ms webserver under